tibrado/modeling-a-novel/README.md

 ---

 Welcome to the project named the Noveller, aka "Modeling a Novel."
-This project is created to help writers suffering from writers' block by generating prompting paragraphs base on their subject of choice.
-It is build using OpenAI GPT-2 neural network.
+This project was created to help writers suffering from writer's block by generating prompt text base on their subject of choice.
+It is built from OpenAI GPT-2 neural network.

 <details>